nerdschoolbergen/introduction-to-web-security/README.md

 You can assume that you have access to the application source code, but not its data when you are exploiting the vulnerabilities.

 You might find vulnerabilities that are not specified.
-Feel free to be creative in your exploitive adventures.
+Feel free to be creative in your exploitative adventures.

 ## Exercises